GateNLP/python-gatenlp/docs/installation.md

 python -m pip install gatenlp[all]
 ```

+NOTE: if this fails because of a problem installing torch (this may happen on Windows),
+first install Pytorch separately according to
+the Pytorch installation instructions, see: https://pytorch.org/get-started/locally/
+then run the gatenlp installation again.

 The following specific dependencies can be chosen:
 * `formats`: to support the various serialization formats
 * `java`: to support the Gate slave